pavelsaman/pavelsaman.github.io/_posts/2020-12-20-using-mitmproxy-in-testing.md

 [Mitmproxy](https://mitmproxy.org/) is an open source HTTPS proxy.
 Something like this could be extremely useful when doing technical testing of web applications.
 Let's have a look at how to make everything work so you can leverage the power of proxies in your testing as well.

 First off, why use proxies in testing?
 Simply speaking, it's another source of informating for you as a Tester.
-Sure, you can always use DevTools where you see what's going on on the network, but it doesn't always give you the power you need - filtering, changing requests etc.
+Sure, you can always use DevTools where you see what's going on on the network, but it doesn't always give you the power you need - filtering, changing requests, etc.

 Alright, so when you understand why proxies might be important for you as a Web-app Tester, let's see some options you have.